 At 17, Ayelet met saxophonist Arnie Lawrence, a New Yorker who relocated to Israel in the last decade of his life after having played with everyone from Dizzie Gillespie to Liza Minnelli.
 Ayelet performed with him in Israel and Palestine until his death in 2005 and considers him her most significant mentor.
 Arnie expanded her ability to listen, in music and in life.
 He created shared spaces between traditionalists and free improvisers, between Arabs and Jews, between the religious and the secular, between adults and children.
 This year, Ayelet will release an album in tribute to Arnie, in collaboration with his son, Erik Lawrence.
 “I Carry Your Heart” revisits the idea of Arnie’s 1970 release on Embryo Records, titled “Inside An Hourglass”, in which he played with his band as well as his then 8 year-old boy Erik (Rickie), and Richard Davis’ boy Dickie, 4 year old at the time.

-“I Carry Your Heart”, anticipated for release on “Ride Symbol Records” in early 2019, features Ayelet, Erik (now an adult), pianist Anat Fort, and Ayelet’s three small children who were 2yr and 7mo at the time of the recording.
+“I Carry Your Heart”, anticipated for release on “Ride Symbol Records” in May 2019, features Ayelet, Erik (now an adult), pianist Anat Fort, and Ayelet’s three small children who were 2yr and 7mo at the time of the recording.
 This collaboration was recently highlighted at this year’s Jerusalem Jazz Festival, artistically directed by trumpeter Avishai Cohen.
 Stay tuned for 2019-2020 tour dates!